Labor intensity: The role in the economy

-For underdeveloped and developing economies, a labor intensive industry structure can be a better option than a capital intensive one for quick economic development.
-For countries which are not wealthy and generate low levels of income, labor intensive industry can bring economic growth and prosperity.
-In most cases, these low income countries suffer from scarcity of capital but have an abundant labor force, such as some Africa countries.
+For underdeveloped and developing economies, a labor-intensive industry structure can be a better option than a capital-intensive one for quick economic development.
+For countries which are not wealthy and generate low levels of income, labor-intensive industries can bring economic growth and prosperity.
+In most cases, these low income countries suffer from lack of capital but have an abundant labor force, such as some African countries.
 The use of such an abundant labor force may lead to industrial growth.

-China has a large workforce and manufacturing industries contribute about 35 per cent to country's gross domestic product.
-The country has also become one of the world's leading manufacturing bases and leading suppliers of products such as household electric appliances, garments, toys, shoes and light industrial products.
+China has a large workforce, and manufacturing industries contribute about 35 per cent to the country's gross domestic product.
+The country has also become one of the world's leading manufacturing bases, with leading suppliers of products such as household electric appliances, garments, toys, shoes and light industrial products.

-Supply of perfectly skilled labor to any industry can boost the industry growth rate.
+Supply of highly skilled labor to any industry can boost the industry growth rate.
 In this way, underdeveloped countries can improve their industrial economy without heavy capital investment.

-Moreover, exportation of the products manufactured by labor intensive industries can strengthen the export base of any developing country.
-These exports help the economies in earning foreign exchange, which can be used for importing essential goods and services.
+Moreover, exportation of the products manufactured by labor-intensive industries can strengthen the export base of a developing country.
+These exports help the economies by earning foreign exchange, which can be used to import essential goods and services.

 Measurement

-There are multiple ways to measure labor intensity:
+There are more than one way to measure labor intensity: